Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 People who work a lot at the computer need to especially carefully monitor their vision, eyes and the condition of their skin.
 Severe overstrain of the organs of vision - the appearance of circles under the eyes.

 Various diseases and injuries can cause damage to blood vessels and lead to bleeding.
-To avoid major blood loss, it is very important to seek medical attention immediately.
+To avoid large blood loss, it is very important to immediately resort to medical care.

 Sources: